-When we’re working on cars or filming DIY videos for our Youtube Channel we quite often have to use axle stands to support the car.
-For the sake of watch-ability it’s a process that we just skip over in the videos but it’s such a safety critical thing that we though we’d show you how it's done- How to support your car safely on Axle Stands.
+When we're working on cars or filming DIY videos for our Youtube Channel we quite often have to use axle stands to support the car.
+For the sake of watch-ability, it's a process that we just skip over in the videos but it's such a safety-critical thing that we thought we'd show you how it's done- How to support your car safely on Axle Stands.

 Why you need axle stands: